What is Dry Needling?

 Is it like Acupuncture?

 No, dry needling is totally not same as Acupuncture.
 This method is used for the treatment of the Neuromusculoskeletal system based pain patterns, muscle stiffness, muscular dysfunction, and other muscular problems which relies on physical inspection to direct the treatment.
-Dry needling is evidence based treatment method in western medicine, quite opposite to Acupuncture which is a method for balancing the Chi which is believed to flow through meridian pathways in your body.
+It is an evidence based treatment method in western medicine, quite opposite to Acupuncture which is a method for balancing the Chi which is believed to flow through meridian pathways in your body.

 Does it hurt?